Our Team

 Principal Investigator

-Dr. Shannon MacDonald is an Associate Professor at the Faculty of Nursing and an Adjunct Professor in the School of Public Health at the University of Alberta, as well as the Department of Pediatrics, Cumming School of Medicine at the University of Calgary.
+Dr. Shannon MacDonald is a Professor at the Faculty of Nursing and an Adjunct Professor in the School of Public Health at the University of Alberta, as well as the Department of Pediatrics, Cumming School of Medicine at the University of Calgary.
 She is a Canada Research Chair (Tier 2) in Applied Pediatric Immunization.
 Her clinical background is in pediatric nursing, with research training in nursing, public health, and epidemiology.

 Dr. MacDonald is the principal investigator leading the Applied Immunization (Aimm) research team.
 Her research program focuses on identifying and addressing system-level barriers and supports to achieving high vaccine uptake in underserved populations of children and youth.
 Dr. MacDonald’s research strengths are in quantitative survey methods, epidemiology, and working with administrative health data, but her team uses multi-method research approaches.
 She prioritizes collaboration with vaccine policy advisors, program administrators, clinicians, and communities to address real-world immunization practice and policy issues.